szerintedmi/numbergame/docs/deploy.md

 ### 1. [testrpc](https://github.com/ethereumjs/testrpc)
  * `npm run testrpc:start`
  * or w/o npm:
-   `n use latest $(npm config get prefix)/bin/testrpc -m "hello build tongue rack parade express shine salute glare rate spice stock" -a 10`
+   `./runtestrpc.sh)`
-_This exact mnemonic is required in order to ethereum bridge deploy the contract to the same address which is currently hardcoded in NumberGame.sol_
+_it runs testrpc with mnemonic (ethereum bridge will deploy the contract to the same address which is currently hardcoded in NumberGame.sol), and with a predefined set of accounts with balances for unit tests_
   * or to launch in docker:
    ```
    npm run testrpc:docker:build